Skip to content

 geom_sf(data = p_rf, aes(fill = prediction)) +

-13. Model Interpretation: Feature Importance & Partial Dependence
+14. Model Interpretation: Feature Importance and Partial Dependence

 rf_fitted <- several$models$random_forest$final_model